-The Corporation is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 190,600 customers directly and indirectly, focusing on the safe delivery of reliable and cost effective electricity.
-The Corporation's business includes four hydroelectric generating plants, approximately 7,300 kilometers of transmission and distribution power lines, and a historical peak demand of 835 megawatts ("MW"), which occurred during the fourth quarter of 2022.
+The Corporation is an integrated, regulated electric utility operating in the southern interior of British Columbia ("BC"), serving approximately 195,300 customers directly and indirectly.
+The Corporation's business includes four hydroelectric generating plants, approximately 7,350 kilometers of transmission and distribution power lines, and a historical peak demand of 835 megawatts.